vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     **IMPORTANT**: The installation process requires the single sign-on credentials to set up vSphere Integrated Containers Management Portal and Registry.
 The vSphere Integrated Containers Management Portal and Registry services cannot start if you do not complete this step.

+You can reconfigure the appliance after deployment by editing the settings of the appliance VM.
+For information about reconfiguring the appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.html).

 **What to Do Next**

-Access the different vSphere Integrated Containers components and start using them.
-If, during the OVA deployment, you configured the vSphere Integrated Containers appliance to use different ports for the vSphere Integrated Containers services, replace the port numbers in the URLs below with the appropriate ports.
+Access the different vSphere Integrated Containers components from the  vSphere Integrated Containers Getting Started page at https://<i>vic_appliance_address</i>:9443.
+If you configured the vSphere Integrated Containers appliance to use a different port for the vSphere Integrated Containers file server, replace 9443 with the appropriate port.

+- Click the link to go to the **vSphere Integrated Containers Management Portal**.
+For information about how to use vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md).
+- Scroll down to **Infrastructure deployment tools** and click the link to go to the **web installer to deploy a demo VCH**.
+For information about how to use the interactive VCH installer, see [Deploy a Virtual Container Host Interactively](deploy_demo_vch.html).
-- Go to the file server that runs in the vSphere Integrated Containers appliance at https://<i>vic_appliance_address</i>:9443/files and download and unpack the vSphere Integrated Containers Engine binaries bundle, `vic_1.2.x.tar.gz`.
+- Scroll down to **Infrastructure deployment tools** and click the link to **download the vSphere Integrated Containers Engine bundle**.
+The vSphere Integrated Containers Engine bundle allows you to perform the following tasks:

+   - Use `vic-machine` to configure the firewalls on all ESXi hosts to permit VCH deployment.
+For information about how to configure the firewalls on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.html).
    - Install the vSphere Client plug-ins for vSphere Integrated Containers.
 For information about installing the plug-ins, see [Installing the vSphere Client Plug-ins](install_vic_plugin.md).
-- Configure the firewalls on all ESXi hosts to permit VCH deployment.
-For information about how to configure the firewalls on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.html).
-- Go to the interactive VCH installer at https://<i>vic_appliance_address</i>:1337 and deploy a demo VCH.
-For information about how to use the interactive VCH installer, see [Deploy a Virtual Container Host Interactively](deploy_demo_vch.html).
    - Use `vic-machine` to deploy production VCHs.
-For information about deploying VCHs with `vic-machine`, see [Deploying Virtual Container Hosts with `vic-machine`](deploy_vch.md).
+For information about deploying VCHs with `vic-machine`, see [Deploy Virtual Container Hosts with `vic-machine`](deploy_vch.md).
-- Log in to vSphere Integrated Containers Management Portal at https://<i>vic_appliance_address</i>:8282.
-For information about how to use vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md).

-You can reconfigure the appliance after deployment by editing the settings of the appliance VM.
-For information about reconfiguring the appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.html).